 United Methodist pastor, placed on leave after coming out, moves to UCC church

-The Rev. Cynthia Meyer speaks about the possibility of losing her livelihood after coming out to her Kansas congregation earlier this year if language regarding LGBTQ clergy in the United Methodist Church's Book of Discipline is not changed at the 2106 General Conference in Portland on May 16, 2016.
+The Rev. Cynthia Meyer speaks about the possibility of losing her livelihood after coming out to her Kansas congregation if language regarding LGBTQ clergy in the United Methodist Church's Book of Discipline did not change at the 2016 General Conference.

 Add your comments below